Mastercard 4837 - No Cardholder Authorization

 For Compelling Evidence disputes:

-- Explanation why evidence is not compelling, OR
+- An explanation of why your evidence isn't compelling, OR

-- New cardholder statement (letter, email, Form 0412) dated after second presentment
+- A new cardholder statement (letter, email, Form 0412) dated after second presentment

 Pre-Arbitration Time Frames